 Marine Communications and Traffic

-The Centre is also responsible for applying the under-keel clearance standards in the Île d’Orléans Traverse du Nord sector and upstream from the Port of Québec.
+The Centre is also responsible for applying the under-keel clearance standards in the Île d’Orléans Traverse du Nord sector and upstream from the Port of Québec, up to Montréal.
 By establishing appropriate times for passage (passage windows), deep-draft vessels can transit safely with the tides.

 The Québec MCTS Centre operates the Regional Alert and Warning Network covering Quebec.
 This Network is a communication system designed to allow Quebec's marine stakeholders to respond in a rapid, efficient and collaborative manner in the event of marine emergencies: federal and provincial governments and agencies, municipalities, rescue organizations, maritime industry, etc.

 This MCTS Centre is located on the north shore of the St. Lawrence River at Les Escoumins, about 15 miles east of the mouth of the Saguenay River.
 It serves the navigable waters of the St. Lawrence River, from the western tip of Anticosti Island to Blanche Island, and the Saguenay Fjord, downstream from the Port of Saguenay.
 The Centre has a VHF radio network encompassing eight sites and a radar surveillance station at Anse aux Basques.

 The Centre is also tasked with regulating vessel traffic movement in the boarding and disembarking areas used by the pilots of Les Escoumins.

 East of Les Escoumins, vessels are required to use a Traffic Separation Scheme during the ice-free navigation period.
 In winter, the Centre ensures ships follow the recommended ice routes.

 For more information on Marine Communications and Traffic Services, visit the Canadian Coast Guard national website.